The Importance of Arai's Different Interior Shapes

 INTERMEDIATE OVAL HELMET MODELS

-Even a little shorter front-to-back and a little wider side-to-side.
+(Even a little shorter front-to-back and a little wider side-to-side).
+This fit package is represented by our RX-Q model.

 ROUND OVAL HELMET MODELS